30. Clean, safe household water

 Overview

-- Boil water.
-At least one minute of rolling boil will kill germs.
+- Boil water for at least one minute.
+A rolling boil of one minute will kill germs.

-- Filtration.
-Water can be filtered using ceramic, bio-sand or other types of filter.
-Make sure you follow the instructions for making and cleaning the filter.
+- Make sure you follow the instructions for making and cleaning the filter.
 Clean the filter regularly.

 Each way of making water safe has advantages and disadvantages, and requires equipment and resources (purification tablets, water containers or buckets, firewood, time, etc.).
-The community needs to be able both to obtain these resources and use them.
-Ask the wash focal point for more information.
+The community needs to be able to obtain these resources and use them properly.
+Work with colleagues in the WASH sector or partners with expertise in water, sanitation and hygiene for more information.

-Dirty hands and dirty utensils can also contaminate water, as can flies, other insects and rodents.
-All efforts to make water clean and safe are pointless if water is not stored or handled properly and hygienically.
-Follow and share the advice below to make sure water is kept clean and safe.
+Dirty hands, dirty utensils and dirty containers can contaminate water.
+So can flies, other insects and rodents.
+Efforts to make water clean and safe are pointless if water is not stored or handled properly and hygienically.

 - Familiarize yourself with the community’s cultural, social and traditional practices and beliefs about water and washing.